mesoform/concierge_courier/README.md

 ##### Automated tests

 To run the tests included in this project, use following steps:

 1. `$ cd ${PROJECT_DIR}/src`
 2. `$ python -m unittest discover`

+`-m unittest discover`
+run the unittest module and discover any python files that start with string "test".
+Such test scripts should have a top level function, ideally called suite()

 Optional step may be carried out to ensure code complies with Python 3:
 3. `$ python3 -m unittest discover`